FRC1740/Swerve2024/README.md

 # Swerve 2024 code
 1740's swerve test repository for the FRC 2024 season.
 I am using this as a basis for the code structure of our actual 2024 codebase.
-To make changes to the repo, follow the [Github Setup in VSCode](#github-vscode-setup-tutorial).
+To make changes to the repo, follow the [Github Setup in VSCode](#github-vscode-setup-tutorial), Then see the [Style Guide](#style-guide)
 ### Robot Physical Specifications
 * size w l h
 * camera positions